davekaj/website/pages/posts/creating-currencies.md

 -

 ## Conclusion
+> Note on fiat to close to fit in nicely - We know the global Fiat system, and monetary governing bodies around the world, are broken.
+They are lead us from crisis to crisis, with complete inability to stabalilze the economy.
+Since 2008 this has been evidently clear, and only continue to get worse.
+Bitcoin has given us a starting point, leading to many decentralized network currencies.
+And now we will build out Community Currencies to completely change the way we interact.
+To a way that is more stable, and understandable, for our tiny human brains.

 - Local currencies will aim to be more stable, network currencies aim for growth.
 - Most people will be transacting with one major local currency and one major network currency.
 - Network currencies will always be battling each other.
 It is a battleground.